Reviewed By Joana Garrido DVM

 Dogs may be omnivorous, but meat is still a vital part of their diet.
-Meat contains protein, which is a good source of amino acids that are essential to a dog’s health.
+Meat protein is a valuable source of essential amino acids vital to your dog’s overall health.

 However, not all meats are equal, as some meats offer dogs more nutritional benefits than others.
-To narrow down the search, here are the top 10 best types of meat for dogs.
+To narrow down the search, here are the top 13 best types of meat for your dog.

 Beef is a commonly used ingredient in countless dog foods.
 It is a popular choice among many dog owners.

 It is nutritious and affordable, and most importantly, dogs love it.
-Beef is a great source of iron, selenium, and zinc.
+Beef is an excellent source of iron, selenium, and zinc.
 It also contains vitamins B3, B6, and B12.

 Red meat, in general, is high in protein and rich in iron and vitamin B12.
 In addition, leaner cuts of unprocessed red meats are healthier for dogs as they contain less fat.